chrisweb/chris.lu/README_WIP.md

   }
 }
 ```

+TODO: do I really need to add those manually, I mean create next app should be handling this

 those 4 scripts are the npm commands we will later in this tutorial use to execute different task, like: